-The example in Figure 3 demonstrates how well the different packages of BuTools play nicely together.
+The example in Figure 5 demonstrates how well the different packages of Bu-Tools play nicely together.
 First the arrival process is created based on three moments and the lag-1 auto-correlation, then the service time distribution is obtained by matching two moments.
 The next two lines calculate the S_0 and S_1 matrices representing the service MAP of the queue.
 All the performance measures are obtained by the same function call.
 According to the function arguments, 3 moments of the number of customers, the distribution of the number of customers up to 20, and the PH representation of the sojourn time are requested, and the MAPMAP1 function returns them in the same order.
 After that, the solution is displayed either on the screen or in a plot (the mean number of customers and the mean sojourn times are equal in this example since the mean arrival rate is 1).
+Figure 6 depicts the distribution of the number of customers in the system.